 County governments are responsible for planning effective transportation systems.
-Williamson County has experienced immense growth in recent years and current population projections predict that this growth will continue.
-The population of Jarrell has grown 175% in less than 20 years, from 614 in 2000 to 1,692 people in 2018.
-Additionally, the job market in Jarrell is predicted to grow by 51.5% in the next ten years.
+Williamson County has experienced immense growth the last two decades and current population projections predict that this growth will continue.
+In Taylor specifically, the population has grown 46% in less than 20 years, from 13,575 in 2000 to 19,859 in 2019.
+The Taylor job market has also seen an increase of 3.5% over the last year and future job growth over the next ten years is predicted to be 51.5%.
 That's 18% higher than the national average!
+In Hutto, the population has increased by 110.87% since the most recent census, which recorded a population of 14,698 in 2010.
+Hutto reached its highest population of 30,993 in 2021.

 It is the County's responsibility to plan for current and future transportation needs in order to keep pace with the anticipated increase in residents and vehicles.
-This high level of growth is inevitable and requires extensive planning that will ultimately protect the quality of life of the residents of Williamson County.
+This high level of growth is inevitable and requires extensive planning that will ultimately protect the safety, mobility and quality of life of the residents of Williamson County.